reportmill/SnapKit/ReadMe.md

     - InitUI() is also usually not needed, because UI is configured in createUI() and updated in ResetUI()

-    - ResetUI() updates are "protected" and will not cause a respondUI() side effect
+    - ResetUI() updates are deferred, coalesced and "protected" (will not cause respondUI() side effects)

-    - ResetUI() is called automatically when the user interacts with any UI (deferred and coalesced)
+    - ResetUI() is called automatically when the user interacts with any UI (or explicitly via resetLater())

-    - RespondUI() is called automatically by controls (they are preconfigured to do this)
+    - RespondUI() is called automatically by controls (they are preconfigured to do this by default)

+    - The consistency of resetUI/respondUI make tracking UI interactions convenient and easy

-## ViewOwner Universal Accessors
+## ViewOwner "Universal Accessors"

 As a convenience, ViewOwner will let you get/set values using standard methods and support all controls, which avoids having to lookup or remember specific get/set methods for controls.
 It also provides common type conversions